I used to struggle a lot with food and feeling good in my body when I traveled…

 Emotions can get stuck and compound when we attach ourselves to certain foods and routines, and allow the way we feel to dictate our entire lives.

-Perhaps paradoxically, when we can let go and let ourselves be imperfect, we usually wind up feeling better physically, too.
+Perhaps paradoxically, when we let go and let ourselves be imperfect, we usually wind up feeling better physically, too.

 Do you struggle with travel food, or does it feel easy to you?